obsidianzh/obsidian-docs/en/Start here.md

 Hi there!
 I'm a note in your vault.

 At the same time, I'm also just a Markdown file sitting on your hard disk.
-It's all in plain text, so you don't need to worry about losing me in case [[Obsidian]] disappears one day.
+It's all in plain text, so you don't need to worry about losing me in case [[en/Obsidian/Obsidian]] disappears one day.

 ## Quick Start